This is the multi-page printable view of this section. Click here to print.

 alt text

-The image was evaluating using the mapping named alt text and the evaluation failed as the image was found in a denylist. alt text
+The image was evaluated using the mapping named alt text and the evaluation failed as the image was found in a denylist. alt text

-The next line explains that the image had been denylisted by the No centos denylist rule, however if the image was not denylisted it would only have produced a warning instead of a failure.
+The next line explains that the image had been denylisted by the Deny CentOS denylist rule, however if the image was not denylisted, it would only have produced a WARN instead of a failure.

 alt text

-The subsequent table lists the policy checks that resulted in any Warning or Stop (failure) checks.
+The subsequent table lists the policy checks that resulted in any Warn or Stop (failure) checks.

 alt text